DanielKohut/az-104-learning-journey/docs/user-creation.md

 | **Account Enabled** | Whether the account is active or disabled | True |

 > 🔒 **Note**: Passwords must meet tenant-defined password complexity policies.
 Whether the user must change the password at first login.
+> User creating using PowerShell required Password as a mini object, PasswordProfile and Nickname.

 ---